Orasund/littleWorldPuzzler/devlog1.md

 --

 That's it for the first devlog.
-You can checkout the source code over at
+You can checkout the source code [here](https://github.com/Orasund/littleWorldPuzzler/tree/4a36a09e59ed769ae490965a551edda2f82f4f30/DevLog1).